 He read natural sciences at Trinity College, Cambridge University where he ranked first for his MA(Hons) degree in experimental psychology before qualifying BM BCh in medicine from Somerville College, Oxford University.
 His neurosurgical training was undertaken at the John Radcliffe Hospital in Oxford.
 He completed his United States Medical Licensing examinations Step 1-3 in 2012 and gained FRCS(Neuro.Surg) from the Royal College of Surgeons of England in 2013 and is dual accredited in orthopaedic and neurosurgical complex spinal surgery having completed a one year orthopaedic fellowship at Guy’s and St Thomas’ Hospitals including minimally invasive spinal surgery.

-Mr. Pereira has published over 110 peer reviewed papers on various aspects of neurosurgery with an emphasis on complex spinal surgery and deep brain stimulation.
-He has presented papers at over 100 national and international meetings and authored over 20 book chapters including the basal ganglia chapter of the 41st edition of Gray’s Anatomy in 2015.
+Mr. Pereira has published over 140 peer reviewed papers on various aspects of neurosurgery with an emphasis on complex spinal surgery and deep brain stimulation.
+He has presented papers at over 150 national and international meetings and authored over 20 book chapters including the basal ganglia chapter of the 42nd edition of Gray’s Anatomy.
 In 2016 he co-authored two books: Surgery of the Autonomic Nervous System and Neurosurgery Self-Assessment.
-He completed a Postgraduate Diploma in Learning and Teaching in Higher Education (PGDipLATHE) at Oxford University with distinction and became a Senior Fellow of the Higher Education Academy in 2014.
+He is Educational Lead at St George’s and completed a Postgraduate Diploma in Learning and Teaching in Higher Education (PGDipLATHE) at Oxford University with distinction and became a Senior Fellow of the Higher Education Academy in 2014.
 He was previously the neurosurgery SAC representative of the British Neurosurgical Trainees’ Association.

-He is a member of the Society of British Neurological Surgeons, British, European, American and World Societies of Stereotactic and Functional Neurosurgery, European and American Associations of Neurological Surgeons and British Association of Spinal Surgeons.
+He sits on the Academic Committee of the Society of British Neurological Surgeons, and is also a member of British, European, American and World Societies of Stereotactic and Functional Neurosurgery, European and American Associations of Neurological Surgeons and British Association of Spinal Surgeons.
 He is a neurosurgical adviser to the British Boxing Board of Control.